r0qs/beezim/README.md

 Use "beezim [command] --help" for more information about a command.
 ```

-// TODO: add description, explain sub commands and add example for each command
 ### Configure the Bee environment

 Beezim uploads files to Swarm by connecting to a bee node.